Unrated-Coder/Fetch-Stream-API/README.md

 ## ⚠️ Disclaimer & Legal Compliance

 > [!CAUTION]
 > This repository is built strictly for **educational research and analytical integration**.
 FetchStream acts as an abstract data indexer querying public web records.
-It does not store, host, or re-transmit copyrighted media binaries on its own servers.
+It does not store, host, or re-transmit copyrighted media binaries on its servers.

 <a href="#!"><img src="https://capsule-render.vercel.app/api?type=rect&color=0:00f7ff,50:7928ca,100:ff007f&height=4" width="100%"/></a>